speedlab-git/SimCLIP/README.md

 ### Evaluation dataset

-For evaluating the robustness and performance of our fine-tuned CLIP vision encoder, we utilize a diverse set of datasets tailored for different tasks.
-For Visual Question Answering (VQA) tasks, we employ the OKVQA and VizWiz datasets, which provide challenging benchmarks for assessing the model's ability to understand and answer questions based on visual content.
+<p align="justify">For evaluating the robustness and performance of our fine-tuned CLIP vision encoder, we utilize a diverse set of datasets tailored for different tasks.
+For Visual Question Answering (VQA)
+tasks, we employ the OKVQA and VizWiz datasets, which provide challenging benchmarks for assessing the model's ability to understand and answer questions based on visual content.
 For image captioning tasks, we use the COCO and Flickr30k datasets, which are widely recognized for their comprehensive annotations and variety of images.
-The following table provides download links for each dataset we used in our experiments:
+The following table provides download links for each dataset we used in our experiments:<p>

 | Dataset Name | Download Link                                                                         |
 | ------------ | ------------------------------------------------------------------------------------- |